OpenBB-finance/OpenBB/website/content/platform/usage/financial_statements.md

 | 2023-07-29  |        -1.08102 |
 | 2023-10-31  |        -1.09835 |

-This can be compared against the real amounts paid to common share holders with the historical dividend payments announced.
+This can be compared against the real amounts paid to common share holders, as announced.

 :::note
 The dates immediately above represent the report date, dividends paid are attributed to the quarter they were paid in.
 The value from "2023-01-28" equates to the fourth quarter of 2022.